ahoorab/cdk-iac/README.md

 By defining application properties in the resources section you can use the same Template that creates similar stacks, but with different configurations.

-When using the include BeanstalkTemplate for example, the following resources will be created when the BeanstalkApiGateway stack is called:
+When using the included BeanstalkTemplate for example, the following resources will be created when the BeanstalkApiGateway stack is called:

 * IAM Roles